Steve Jobs, Mu, Ma and Zen

-Andy Robins explores someone quite removed from news of the day …..
-November 2020
+Andy Robins explores something quite removed from the news of the day ~ November 2020

 I knew that Steve Jobs was a meditator, yet, it wasn’t until recently that I discovered how much Zen had played a key role not only in Jobs personal life but as a significant influence within Apple Products.
 It was actually the creative influence of Zen that Jobs was seeking.

 In 1971 as a sixteen-year-old boy, Steve Jobs first attended Haiku Zendo, in Los Altos, California, beginning his Zazen training under the famous Zen Master Shunryo Suzuki.
 Here Jobs met with Kobun Chino Otogawa who was to become his teacher on and off for the remainder of his life.

 Kobun was a Zen Buddhist priest who, after University, spent three years in a Japanese monastery, during which time he trained in calligraphy and archery.
 Kobun was seen as a rule breaker, initially rejecting the keisaku (a wooden stick used to train young monks) and, against the wishes of his teacher emigrating to the US after receiving an invitation, from Shunryu Suzuki.
 Kobun was to Buddhism what Jobs was to computers and business: a renegade and maverick.
 Little wonder why the two became so close.

 In 1985 Jobs was fired from Apple, and although he was a wealthy man, he wasn’t a person who was going to take it easy.
 Instead, he found himself turning to Zen, and like many others, he found himself leaning into it during one of the rockiest periods of his life.

 In 1986 Jobs spent time training under Kobun at Tassajara Zen Mountain Centre, California.
 He wanted his computers in his new company to be designed perfectly, recognising that Kobun could teach him about Ma, a Japanese and Zen sense of the relationship between objects and space.